mlflow/mlflow/docs/source/tracking/autolog.rst

 LangChain
 ---------

 Call the generic autolog function :py:func:`mlflow.langchain.autolog` before your training code to enable automatic logging of traces.
-See an example usage with `LangChain <https://github.com/mlflow/mlflow/tree/master/examples/langchain>`_.
+See `LangChain Autologging <../llms/langchain/autologging.html>`_ for more details.

 Autologging captures the following information: